-Welcome to Year 6 and Class Vivaldi.
+Welcome to Year 6 !
 The busiest, most challenging but most incredibly fun and rewarding year of primary school.

 Home learning is especially important in Year 6 as when children start secondary school, they could potentially have homework every night and we need to prepare them for this.

-- Each week, we will have a piece of homework from either our Maths or Reading workbook.
-It will be set in class on a Friday and we will highlight the pages we need to complete.
-It needs to be returned by the following Thursday.
-If you have any problems, please ask for help on Wednesday.
+- Every other week, we will have a piece of homework from either our Maths workbook.
+It will be set in class on a Thursday and we will highlight the pages we need to complete.
+It needs to be returned by the following Wednesday.
+If you have any problems, please ask for help on Tuesday.

-At the moment we have PE on a Wednesday and swimming on a Thursday.
+At the moment we have Cricket on a Monday and indoor PE on a Friday.
 However, a PE kit should be in school everyday.
 It is really important that the children become responsible for having their PE kit in school as some secondary schools will give detention to children who do not have their kits!

 Jewellery MUST be removed, so if your child has pierced ears they will need a small pot to put their earrings in to keep them safe.

 Long hair should be tied back for school, but MUST be tied back for P.E.
 Lessons so a spare hair band is useful.